stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ### Context Addressing

-Find what you are searching without knowing what it is.
+Find what you are searching <br> without knowing what it is.

 ---

 ### Context Indexing

-Find what the hash of what you are searching without knowing what it is.
+Find what the hash of what you are searching <br> without knowing what it is.

 ---